 Want to set your bids fast?
 Between 8:00 a.m. and 10:00 p.m., place all your bids on $2, and then wait five hours.
 You’ll now be able to look at the numbers to see whether you need to bid up or down.
 You can read more on this at the end of this chapter.

 The AdWords Auction

-It’s a huge advantage to understand the auction system in AdWords when you determine your bids, especially when you have to optimize the basis of your ad position.
+It’s a huge advantage to understand the auction system in Google Ads when you determine your bids, especially when you have to optimize the basis of your ad position.

 A Simple Explanation of Google AdWords Auction